BOOTCAMP-BANK-PROJECT/gateway-server/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a Service Discovery with Eureka Server Project for Bootcamp Bank Project.
+This is a Gateway Service with Spring Cloud for Bootcamp Bank Project.

 ### Built With